 - it is possible to nominate a class representative.

-For an action to be approved as a class action, the members of the group must have 'claims or obligations whose factual or legal basis is identical or substantially similar' (see also (a) above).
+For an action to be certified as a class action, the members of the group must have 'claims or obligations whose factual or legal basis is identical or substantially similar' (see also (a) above).
 This is often a matter of debate in actions being pursued as class actions and it is quite common for the defendant to argue that the requirement has not been met.
 When assessing whether this requirement has been met, the court cannot apply only the claimants' perspective but must also take into account possible objections from the defendant.
 The claimants may rightfully argue that the basis for their claims is very similar (e.g., they were all customers in the same bank, acquired shares in the same fund, got the same standard information, etc.).
 However, when looking at the defendant's objections, it may be considered that the requirement has not been met after all; for example, it may be found that some customers have lost their rights owing to statutory limitations, or some customers were given specific information prior to entering into the agreement, or because of other particular circumstances on the customers' side.